 Plus, how much more time and/or money have you already wasted on anxiety?
 Maybe you’ve turned down a promotion at work because it requires being more social.
 Maybe you’ve missed out on really exciting experiences.
 What if you could feel confident pursing opportunities that you deserve?

 If everyone experiences anxiety, won’t mine go away on its own?

 If your anxiety has persisted more than a few months, it’s not likely to subside on its own.
 At least not very soon, and very possibly it could become more entrenched.
 Stress can impact your mind and body in acute ways.
 It pays to have the effective skills needed to battle any long-held beliefs and behaviors that are keeping you stuck in a negative loop.

 I don’t want to talk to a stranger about my anxiety.
 It’s embarrassing.

-After thirty years of practice, I doubt you’re going to tell me something I haven’t heard before.
+It is very unlikely that you’re going to tell me, or one of our other counselors, something we have not heard before in one form or another.
 That doesn’t mean your struggles aren’t valid or urgent; however, the truth is that anxiety is a very common mental health issue.
 You have nothing to feel ashamed of.

 Cost of Therapy

 If you’re curious, here is the breakdown of the cost of counseling: